Blooym/KikoGuide/CONTRIBUTING.md

 ---

 ## Localization Contribution
-Localization support & contributions are still being worked on being better supported for future releases, but any changes are appreciated nonetheless.

-#### Plugin Strings
+#### Plugin Text
-Localizations to plugin strings are handled through [Crowdin](https://crowdin.com/project/KikoGuide).
+All plugin source strings are regularly published to [Crowdin](https://crowdin.com/project/KikoGuide) for easy translation.
+If you want to translate a language that is not listed, please open an issue.
+All translation files are automatically synced up with the repository after a review.

 #### Guide Localizations
-Guide localizations are not currently handled through Crowdin due to the sheer amount of Guide that need to be written.
-They will most likely be listed on Crowdin in the future when the groundwork has been done to support it better.

-For now, if you wish to add a guide in a supported language, please make a new folder in `Resources/Localization/Duty/<version>/<2 letter country code>/` and make sure it has all the same paths as the source duty files.
-Do not rename the filename itself, just the content within it.
+Guide localization, while supported by KikoGuide, is not available through Crowdin at the moment.
+The localization system for Guides is in a weird state, as soon as 1 guide is available for a given language the plugin will automatically ignore all guides in any other language and only load those.
+A lot of work needs to be done to improve the system, and any support is appreciated from other developers.

 ---

 ## Code Contribution
-When making any code changes to the plugin, the most important thing to do is make sure that all your changes comply with the [Dalamud Plugin Rules](https://goatcorp.github.io/faq/development#q-what-am-i-allowed-to-do-in-my-plugin) for what is allowed in a plugin.
-Any changes that do not meet this requirement will not be merged as the plugin is listed in the official repository.
-You should make an issue first if you are unsure if your changes will be accepted.
+Before making any code/functionality changes to KikoGuide, please first check that the changes comply with the [Dalamud Plugin Rules](https://goatcorp.github.io/faq/development#q-what-am-i-allowed-to-do-in-my-plugin).
+Any changes that do not comply will not be merged.

+It is recommended you open an issue if you wish to improve on or add additional functionality to the plugin.

 #### Building
 When setting up a development environment it is recommended to use the provided [dev container](./.devcontainer) setup, as it will automatically handle installing and configuring the development environment for you.
 If you want to develop on your local machine instead of a container then you can find a guide [here](https://goatcorp.github.io/faq/development).

 Please note if you are using Linux you must set the `DALAMUD_HOME` environment variable to wherever your Dalamud development folder is located. (this is done for you if using the container environment).

 #### Code Standards
-It is highly preferred that you are using a linter and formatting your code cleanly to ensure that it is easy to read and extend in the future.
-Most code editors should provide support for this out of the box or with an additional extension.
+A `.editorconfig` file has been provided in the repository, please ensure that all code changes follow along with the rules outlined in that file where possible.

 #### Functionality
 Please ensure that all code is properly separated based on its functionality and work towards achieving proper encapsulation where possible.
 For example, UI elements should not contain any logic that will not be used for drawing itself or displaying information, fetching the information it is displaying should be fetched from a separate class in a different file, like a presenter or service.